threefoldtech/info_grid/src/flist/flist_debian_case_study.md

 As every good programmer knows, a good code is nothing without some good documentation to help others understand what's going on!
 This is where the `README.md` file comes into play.

 In this file, we can explain what our code is doing and offer steps to properly configure the whole deployment.

-In our case, the Ubuntu 22.04 `README.md` file doesn't have exactly the information we're looking for.
-We will thus write something else in the `README.md`` file.

-Essentially, for the users that will want to deploy the FList on the ThreeFold Playground, they would need the FLIst URL and the basic steps to deploy a Micro VM on the TFGrid.
+For the users that will want to deploy the FList on the ThreeFold Playground, they would need the FLIst URL and the basic steps to deploy a Micro VM on the TFGrid.
 We will thus add this information in the README.md file.
 This information can be seen in the [section below](#deploy-the-flist-on-the-tf-playground).
+To read the complete README.md file, go to [this link](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/debian).

 ### Putting it All Together